I guess it doesn’t really come as a surprise.

 And so last winter, home prices stumbled again, dipping a second time to 33 percent below peak prices.

-However, it was just a matter of time before the foreclosure train started running again, and the excitement of low mortgage rates waned.
+However, it was just a matter of time before the foreclosure train started chugging again, and the excitement of low mortgage rates waned.

 Heck, even the low mortgage rates couldn’t hand purchase-money mortgages the majority share of mortgage applications.